marudy/web-pro/tools/npm/npm-guide.md

 # package.json

-All Node packages contain package.json file in the project root.
-This file is used to give information to npm that allows it to identify and manage a project.
-Information is maintained by npm in various metadata relevant to the project.

-package.json sample:
+package.json file is created automatically from npm when initializing a project.
+It holds information for identifying and managing a project.
+It looks like that:
 ```js
 {
   "name": "my_app",